bradgranath2/DeGoogYourself/README.md

 # Get a cell phone that has official support from LineageOS

 This is not as easy as it looks.
 You need a Carrier Unlocked device.
 There are hacks to unlock locked devices, and they are cheaper, but it always complicates things.
-In the interest of readability and brevity I buy unlocked now.
+In the interest of readability and brevity I'm writing about unlocked devices.

 Devices from Google (ironically), Sony, Samsung, Oneplus, and Motorola are decent bets but always check https://wiki.lineageos.org/devices/ first.